awsdocs/aws-mobile-developer-guide/doc_source/react-native-access-apis.rst

    * - **BEFORE YOU BEGIN**

-     - The steps on this page assume you have already completed the steps on :ref:`Get Started <react-getting-started>`.
+     - The steps on this page assume you have already completed the steps on :ref:`Get Started <react-native-getting-started>`.

 Set Up Your Backend